dschil138/GPT-Complete/README.md

 - Add option to prepend a string to any text that is sent to the model.

 - Be able to run the program as a menu bar item, not as a python script.
-Ideally one that can be installed as a daemon to run at startup